hsigeman/findZX/README.md

 # Quality control
 ########################

 # Want to trim the fastq files?
-If so, set trim_reads to TRUE (else FALSE)
+If so, set trim_reads to TRUE (else FALSE).
+Trimming settings are below
-trim_reads: TRUE # Trimming settings are below
+trim_reads: TRUE

 ########################
 # Plotting settings - findZX-synteny (if another reference genome is used for plotting)